-Odisha girl killed as Nokia 5233 explodes while in use, HMD Global distances itself from incident
+Nokia 5233 explodes while plugged in for charging, kills Odisha girl

 A 19-year-old teenage girl met with her demise after succumbing to the injuries caused by a fatal explosion of a phone in her hands.
 The girl, identified as Uma Oram of Kheriakani, Odisha, was talking over her Nokia 5233 while charging it at the same time when it suddenly exploded, causing her severe injuries.
-While the Nokia 5233 model is more than a decade old, the new licensee HMD Global has sidelined itself from commenting on the incident.
+While the Nokia 5233 model is more than a decade old, the new licensee HMD Global said that the smartphone in the question wasn’t manufactured by it.

 Uma fell unconscious after she plugged in her Nokia 5233 for charging in the middle of her phone conversation when it exploded.
 She got injured with burns on hands, leg, and bosom, after which she was taken to a nearby hospital where she succumbed to her injuries.
 The police told FinancialExpress.com that the incident happened about two days ago.
 Her brother Durga Prasad Oram said that the battery of Nokia 5233 was draining out, post which Uma plugged it for charging while still talking on the phone.
 As soon as she put the phone on charging while talking to a relative, the phone exploded in her hands.